Brane structures in microlocal sheaf theory: Introduction

 where the first map is the stable Gauss map\footnote{e.g. \cite[\S 2]{AbouzaidKragh}, though in our case there is an involution of $\LagGr(\infty)$ that one needs to take.} and the second map (whose domain is $\mathrm{U}/\mathrm{O}$, one of the Bott spaces whose based loop space is naturally homotopy equivalent to $\bZ \times B \mathrm{O}$) is the delooping of the real $J$-homomorphism $\bZ \times B\mathrm{O} \to \Pic(\bS)$.

 Since $\bS$ is initial among ring spectra, there is a canonical map $B\Pic(\bS) \to B\Pic(R)$ for any commutative ring spectrum $R$, and we define an $R$-linear brane structure to be a trivialization of the composite map $L \to B\Pic(R)$.
 For some special values of $R$, the theory of genera and orientations \cite{ABGHR2} shows that the composite $\LagGr(\infty) \to B\Pic(\bS) \to B\Pic(R)$ factors in a canonical fashion through a quotient of the domain that has only finitely many homotopy groups.
-In these cases the vanishing of the Brane obstruction is implied by the vanishing of finitely many characteristic classes: \begin{enumerate} \item For example, if $R$ is discrete, then $J:\bZ \times B\mathrm{O} \to \Pic(R)$ factors through $\bZ \times B(\mathrm{O}/\mathrm{SO}) \cong \bZ \times B(\bZ/2)$.
+In these cases the vanishing of the Brane obstruction is implied by the vanishing of finitely many characteristic classes (see \cite[\S\!\S 7-8]{ABG}, or \cite{ABS} for an older perspective for items (2) and (3)): \begin{enumerate} \item For example, if $R$ is discrete, then $J:\bZ \times B\mathrm{O} \to \Pic(R)$ factors through $\bZ \times B(\mathrm{O}/\mathrm{SO}) \cong \bZ \times B(\bZ/2)$.
 Thus the Brane obstruction can be trivialized by giving a null-homotopy of a map $L \to B\bZ \times B^2(\bZ/2)$ --- this is the usual problem of gradings and relative pin structures.

 \item If $R = \mathbf{KU}$, then $J:\bZ \times B\mathrm{O} \to \Pic(R)$ factors through a loop space we can denote by $\bZ/2 \ltimes B(\mathrm{O}/\mathrm{Spin}^c)$, whose homotopy groups are $\bZ/2, \bZ/2, 0,$ and $\bZ$ in degrees 0--3 and vanish otherwise.
 (There is actually a splitting $\bZ/2 \ltimes B(\mathrm{O}/\mathrm{Spin}^c) \cong \bZ/2 \times B(\mathrm{O}/\mathrm{Spin}^c)$ preserving the loop space structure, but it is not canonical.)